-After recursively traversing the selected fields of each instance, our traversal passes results along with the context (env) to the most specific combine method in Eval.
-The original object is included as the first parameter, allowing methods to match the type of the parent instance that was traversed.
+After recursively traversing the selected fields of each instance, the traversal passes the results along with the context (the env) to the most specific combine method in Eval.
+The original object is included as the first parameter to allow methods to match the type of the parent instance that was traversed.
 Essentially, while traversing an object, we compute the results at leafs, and push the results up to containing nodes.
 As a result, the computation contains almost no traversal code and mentions the context only when needed.
 The functional nature of our computation allows the external traversal to execute in parallel and provides more type information about expected data structures, which can be checked to ensure safety.